 Samini is from Kenya.
+She has 9 children.
 She needs a loan of $425 to buy fruits and vegetables for resale .

 Samini sells fruits and vegetables.
 She will use her loan to purchase her produce and grow her business.
 She wishes to run her food kiosk steadily and hopes that it will grow into a well-established supermarket serving many customers.

 Samini faces some challenges while operating her business.
 Her supplier is not reliable and this has forced her to constantly travel far distances in order to buy her produce so as not to fail her customers.
 This usually leaves her very tired at the end of the day.
 The loan will help Samini buy produce in bulk to last several days until she is able to replenish it.
 This will reduce the number of times she needs to travel far to look for stock, and allow her to spend more time with her family.